Eve0028/WdPAI/README.md

 ## Features
 #### To do
-- View / add student grades
+- Viewing / adding student grades
 - Displaying / marking the student's presence in individual lessons
 - Displaying / adding tests on specific days for the student
 - Viewing / adding / changing a student's timetable